Supported file format: CSV or XLSX. Please convert all your files into .CSV or .XLSX format before attempting to import data.

 Manage email subscriptions: Click the checkbox to subscribe your contacts to emails.
 Make sure that your contacts have consented to receive emails from your organization.

 Map owner and add tags: Choose a user who will be assigned as an owner for all records that are unassigned i.e the owner field is left empty on the CSV/XLSX file.
 You can also add tags to all records imported as a part of this list.

 3. Mapping fields

-The Map Columns To Freshworks CRM Fields overlay that you now see is exclusively for mapping the columns in your CSV file with the fields available in Freshworks CRM.
+The Map Columns To Freshworks CRM Fields overlay that you now see is exclusively for mapping the columns in your CSV file with the fields available.